 We believe in the basic right of all people to receive and impart information, i.e. to communicate.

 We believe in the free flow of diverse, accurate and relevant information through mass media.

 We believe in mass media that is accessible and answerable to the people it seeks to serve.

 We believe the establishment of vibrant, non-governmental mass media is vital to democracy.

 We believe those in positions of authority and power should be held accountable to those they are supposed to serve, and that a free media is fundamental to ensuring such accountability.

-The Zimbabwean will be an authoritative and accurate newspaper of record and a reliable source of information to all those individuals, agencies and governments with an interest in Zimbabwe.
+The Zimbabwean will be an authoritative and accurate publication of record and a reliable source of information to all those individuals, agencies and governments with an interest in Zimbabwe.

 A news blackout is dangerous for any society.
 We will ensure that our coverage is accurate, fair and balanced.
 We will be accountable to our readers.

 We will endeavour to give all viewpoints, and everyone will have the right of reply.
 In short, we will do everything the government newspapers in Zimbabwe are not allowed to do!